Beginners January 15, 2026 • 11 min read

 Mistakes to Avoid ❌

-- ✗Trading every pattern you see.
+• Trading every pattern you see.
 Not every Doji needs a trade.
-Not every Hammer is a buy signal.
 Quality over quantity — always.

-- ✗Ignoring the trend.
+• Ignoring the trend.
 A bullish reversal pattern in a strong downtrend may just be a brief pause before the next leg lower.
-Always trade with the trend when possible.

-- ✗Skipping the confirmation candle.
-Jumping in early feels exciting.
-It's also how you get stopped out repeatedly on setups that would have worked if you'd waited.
+• Skipping the confirmation candle.
+Jumping in early is how you get stopped out repeatedly on setups that would have worked if you'd waited.

-- ✗Using lower timeframes exclusively.
-The lower the timeframe, the noisier the signals.
+• Using lower timeframes exclusively.
 Stick to 1H or 4H charts until you've built solid experience.

 Best Timeframes for Candlestick Trading